-Dodge Ram 2500 owners have reported 44 problems linked to diesel engine (under the engine and engine cooling category).
+Dodge Ram 2500 owners have reported 45 problems related to diesel engine (under the engine and engine cooling category).

-The vehicle involved was a 2007 Dodge 2500.
 My 2007 Dodge ram blew a tipm a/c unit.
 I was told by the dealer it was because the air conditioner compressor clutch locked up and burned out the tipm.
 My extended warranty was denied.
 I paid $1500.
 00 to get this fixed this week.
 The other day I was driving to work and my truck started vibrating and completely stopped in the middle of a very busy road.
 It was towed to the dealer where I was told it had a foreign substance in the diesel fuel.
 It smelled like paint thinner.
 The warranty rep said it was caused by dirt in my fuel tank caused by not changing my fuel filter frequently.
 Now they tell me it needs 6 fuel injectors and a fuel pump total cost $8000.
 00. By the dealer and warranty rep. The truck has 67000 miles.
 They said this is not warranty issue and will not be covered.
-The failure date was Mar.
-26, 2012.

 See all problems of the 2007 Dodge Ram 2500.

-The VIN of this vehicle was 3D7KS28L19_.
-The reporting person owns a 2009 Dodge Ram 2500.
+The contact owns a 2009 Dodge Ram 2500.
 The contact noticed the dpf indicator on the dashboard.
 She checked the owner's manual and it stated that when that light illuminated, the dpf needed to be cleaned and if not, the vehicle could catch fire.
 She took the vehicle to the dealer who upgraded the software and told her that if they did anything other than that, the warranty would be void.
 The vehicle had not been repaired at the time of the complaint.
 She sent an email to the manufacturer and was currently awaiting a response.
 The current mileage was approximately 17,000.
 The failure mileage was approximately 7,000.
 Updated 5/6/10

 See all problems of the 2009 Dodge Ram 2500.

-The car involved was a 2008 Dodge 2500.
-The vehicle's vehicle identification number (VIN) is 3D3KS29AX8_.
-Consumer has a 2008 Dodge 2500 megacab.
+The contact owns a 2008 Dodge 2500 megacab.
 The contact stated that the vehicle's turbo was failing, which occurs every three thousand miles.
 The check engine indicator illuminates due to carbon build up in the turbo because it was not being used.
 The contact and his wife were experiencing lethargic sickness every time they rode in the vehicle.
 The issue with the turbo has been occurring since March of 2008.
 The vehicle has been taken to the dealer twice for repairs and the contact feels that they do "band aid" work instead of properly repairing the carbon build-up.
 The contact feels that this is a safety issue because the vehicle emits fumes that leave the driver and passengers feeling nauseous.
 The current and failure mileages were 8,900.
 Updated 3/9/09 updated 03/11/09.
-This issue happened on January 22, 2009.

-The vehicle involved is a 2008 Dodge Ram 2500 diesel.
+The contact owns a 2008 Dodge Ram 2500 diesel.
 The contact stated when the emission control system would load it would inhibit the vehicle acceleration capability.
 The contact stated that he had experienced the failure since the date of purchase.
 The dealer stated they performed a flash system check but did not correct the failure.
 The contact stated that the failure was most prominent when city driving or driving within stop and go traffic.
 The VIN was not accepted.
 The failure mileage was 1,500 and the current mileage was 12,000.
 Updated 01/24/11 updated 03/22/11.
-This diesel engine problem happened on Saturday, October 18, 2008.

-The car was a 2005 Dodge Ram 2500.
 After delivering vehicle to dealership for diagnosis, it was discovered that the inter cooler had failed.
 The dealership refused to repair it because of the installation of after market parts.
 The 2005 model year was the only year to use plastic end caps on the inter cooler.
 The replacement inter coolers are welded aluminum.
 The mechanic noted that he had replace other inter coolers on stock vehicles suffering the same problem I had.
 Not having any success with the dealership I contacted Chrysler and was informed that because of the reported after market parts I am not covered under warranty and that I am not even eligible to bring my vehicle to another dealer for their opinion.
 The vehicle is a 2005 Dodge ram diesel with 20,500 miles on it.
 I have picked the truck up from the dealership and will be installing an inter cooler myself.
-This issue happened on September 10, 2007.

 See all problems of the 2005 Dodge Ram 2500.

-The vehicle is a 2002 Dodge 2500.
 At approximately 56,000 miles I had a 216 vehicle engine code come up.
 This showed a failure in the injection pump.
 I have approximately 79,000 miles on the vehicle and the code has once again come up.
 I went to the dealer and they see "everything" is ok and can't figure out why the light is coming on.
 The vehicle is now beginning to suge during driving, a sign of not enough fuel being delivered to the engine.
 In speaking with multiple diesel mechanics in the area this is a problem cummins has with the isb engine.
-This diesel engine issue occurred Apr.
-22, 2005.

 See all problems of the 2002 Dodge Ram 2500.

-The VIN of the car is 3B7KF2669Y_.
 I have a 2000 Dodge Ram 2500 4x4 auto with a cummins diesel.
 For the production years 1998 to 2001, some of these engines where produced with an inferior engine block (identified with a block casting number of "53").
 More specifically these blocks have thinner water jacket walls than other blocks so with coolant cavitation, corrosion, coolant pressure in the block, and torque, they may crack, spilling your coolant.
 When the crack occurs, and there are very many documented cases, it is on the passenger side of the engine, the same side as the exhaust manifold.
 I have not heard of any fires, etc. But I know that engine coolant does contain flammable ingredients and the exhaust can get very hot, especially when towing.
 Also, this engine with a 53 block has been used in other applications, including: medium duty trucks from different manufacturers, mobile homes, public school buses and mass transportation buses.
 I searched the NHTSA site for info regarding the cummins 53 block, but could not find anything.
 Any information you can provided would be of great use.
 Although the engine block in my truck has not cracked, I'm more interested in preventing a problem than experiencing it.
 Very many thanks in advance for your time and effort.
-The failure date was February 5, 2005.

 See all problems of the 2000 Dodge Ram 2500.